Multiple ACT Scores

 Approaches for Forming Composite Scores Using Multiple Sets of ACT Scores

-Through the years, many postsecondary institutions and high school counselors have asked us how they should use ACT test scores sent to them by students who have taken the ACT more than once.
-Historically, most colleges have used the scores earned on a student's highest single test administration when making admission, placement, and scholarship decisions.
-However, students are increasingly taking the ACT more than once.
+Over the years, the question of how colleges and universities should use ACT test scores sent to them by applicants who have taken the ACT more than once has come up on numerous occasions.
+This issue has become more pressing as students are increasingly taking the ACT more than once.

 What is the ACT Composite score?